MinsooKim142/Driving-Assistance-System/README.md

 ## Usage

-Download a zip file of this repository and upload the video file to this program.
+Download a zip file of this repository and upload your video file to this program.
 After the video file is uploaded, change the name of capVid to the name of your video file.